emailit/E-MAILiT-Share-Buttons-for-WP/readme.txt

 * One account: Unlimited domain registrations, buttons and campaigns
 * Avoid clutter and save space from your website's canvas (all-inclusive service)

 E-MAILiT is a self-funding startup and offers consumer web services, via its web and mobile social media sharing platform.
 Currently, 30,000 websites use E-MAILiT's share buttons, with over 50,000 monthly social interactions.
 From August 2012 to August 2013, we have reached more than 50,000,000 users worldwide.
-This is the number of the audience from the websites, which have installed E-MAILiT.
 Also, we are operating in 182 countries, with 70% new visits per month, every month and growing.

 If you want to customize your sharing buttons, get access to targeted analytics of your complete social life-cycle and advertising campaign data metrics,
-<a href="http://www.e-mailit.com/widget/login">Sign In / Create Account</a>
+<a href="http://www.e-mailit.com">Sign In / Create Account</a>

 If you have a question or want to see what other awesome features we are building, you can <a href="http://twitter.com/emailit">Follow us on Twitter</a> and <a href="http://facebook.com/emailitpage">Like us on Facebook</a>!